top of page

 Silk Dresses of Court Ladies in Painting "Zanhua Shinv Tu", By Artist Zhou Fang of the Tang Dynasty (618 — 907) — Liaoning Museum

-To Highlight — Patterns on Chinese Silk Fabrics
+To Highlight — Patterns on Chinese Silk Fabric

 Since the Zhou Dynasty (1046 BC — 256 BC), when royals and nobles exclusively wore silk clothes, some patterns had been regulated as symbols of sovereignty, such as the 12 Imperial Patterns.

-Later, during Emperor Wu Zetian's reign (690 — 705), officials started to use silk threads to embroider animal designs, birds for civil officials, and beasts for military officials, on their robes as hierarchical patterns, which was named Mandarin Square or Buzi.
+Later, during the reign of Emperor Wu Zetian (690 — 705), officials began using silk threads to embroider animal designs — birds for civil officials and beasts for military officials — on their robes as hierarchical patterns, which was named Mandarin Square or Buzi.

 Red-crowned Crane Embroidery Mandarin Square or Buzi on Chinese Silk Robe of the Ming Dynasty (1368 — 1644)